MicrosoftDocs/azure-docs/articles/reliability/migrate-api-mgt.md

 :::image type="content" alt-text="Screenshot that shows selections for migrating an existing location of API Management instance that's not injected in a virtual network." source ="media/migrate-api-mgt/option-one-not-injected-in-vnet.png":::

-## Migrate an existing location of an API Management instance (stv1 platform) that's injected in a virtual network
+## Existing gateway location (stv1 platform) injected in a virtual network

 To migrate an existing location of your API Management instance to availability zones when the instance is currently injected in a virtual network and is currently hosted on the `stv1` platform, use the following steps.
 Migrating to availability zones also migrates the instance to the `stv2` platform.